 A native of Indianapolis, Ind., Neu was a four-year starter at quarterback at Ball State University from 1989-93.
-He led the Cardinals to a Mid-American Conference championship in 1993, and was named the MAC Conference MVP and Offensive Player of the Year in 1993.
-During his final campaign, Neu guided Ball State to a bowl appearance in the Las Vegas Bowl and was named the game's MVP.
+He led the Cardinals to a Mid-American Conference championship in 1993, and was named the MAC MVP and Offensive Player of the Year that same season.
+During his final campaign, Neu guided Ball State to an appearance in the Las Vegas Bowl and was named the game's MVP.

 Following his collegiate career, he spent three years in the professional ranks, including stops with the Calgary Stampeders (1995), the Orlando Predators (1996) and the Nashville Kats (1997).